Dennis Franz (Blow Out) Blow Out

 Karp is the film's most morally bankrupt survivor

-Manny Karp was hired to photograph Governor McRyan in a compromising position with Sally — a political dirty trick.
-He happened to be shooting when the assassination occurred, which means his photos are crucial evidence.
-But Karp's instinct isn't to reveal the truth; it's to profit from the situation.
-He sells his photos to magazines, destroying their evidentiary value.
-When the negatives might still prove something, they're stolen.
+Manny Karp was a freelancer hired into a larger blackmail operation to film Governor McRyan in a compromising setup with Sally — a political dirty trick.
+He happened to be shooting when the assassination occurred, which means his 16mm footage is crucial evidence.b11 But Karp's instinct isn't to reveal the truth; it's to profit from the situation.
+He sells the film to News Today magazine and refuses to give up the original, calling it "the biggest thing since the Zapruder film."b11 Burke eventually retrieves the original from Karp's studio and destroys it on the spot after killing him.

 Franz plays Karp without a shred of self-awareness — a man who sees every situation through the lens of personal advantage.
-He's disgusting, and he's the only character in the film who comes through unscathed, which is De Palma's point about how the world actually works.
+He's disgusting, and he's the only character in the film who comes through unscathed, which is De Palma (in Blow Out, as director)'s point about how the world actually works.

-Franz appeared in three De Palma films in four years
+Franz appeared in five De Palma films across seven years

 | Year | Film | Role |